jennahd/PiN_meta-tutorial/README.md

 - How well did metaBAT2 perform at binning a eukaryotic MAG?
 - How do the binned bacterial MAGs look?
 Do they have high quality?
 Which bacterial groups are present in the mixed culture with _Parvularia atlantis_?

+If you're interested, you can also find another anvio profile in [anvio_extra](anvio_extra) where I've also used MetaBAT2 to bin using only the prokaryotic and eukaryotic contigs as distinguished by Whokaryote and ran [SemiBin2](https://github.com/BigDataBiology/SemiBin) to aquire prokaryotic MAGs.

 **I hope this tutorial has been helpful and you can now see that metagenomics is for protists too :)**